Axwabo/Frameowrk/README.md

 You can install it to work offline!

+As far as gameplay goes, it might not be as fun as editing the levels.

 # Gameplay

 There are a few levels built-in.
 Each level has an image (PNG) and a frame (SVG).